viraj-nikam/canvas/CONTRIBUTING.md

 Canvas follows the [PSR-2](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md) coding standard and the [PSR-4](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-4-autoloader.md) autoloading standard.

-### TravisCI
+## Continuous Integration

-Integration with [TravisCI](https://travis-ci.org) is crucial.
+- Integration with [TravisCI](https://travis-ci.org) is crucial.
 Pull requests must pass this test before being reviewed to merge into the project.

-### StyleCI

-Don't worry if your code styling isn't perfect!
+- Don't worry if your code styling isn't perfect!
 [StyleCI](https://styleci.io/) will take care of any style inconsistencies after pull requests are merged.
 This allows us to focus on the content of the contribution and not the code style.

-### VersionEye

-Pull requests can still be merged if the [VersionEye](https://www.versioneye.com) check fails.
+- Pull requests can still be merged if the [VersionEye](https://www.versioneye.com) check fails.
 This just helps us keep a closer eye on staying up to date with dependencies.